heavyai/heavydb/README.md

 ## ThreadSanitizer

 [ThreadSanitizer](https://github.com/google/sanitizers/wiki/ThreadSanitizerCppManual) can be activated by setting the `ENABLE_TSAN` CMake flag in a fresh build directory.
-At this time CUDA must also be disabled, and Calcite must be run in standalone/server mode.
+At this time CUDA must also be disabled.
 In an empty build directory run CMake and compile:

     mkdir build && cd build
     cmake -DENABLE_TSAN=on -DENABLE_CUDA=off ..
     make -j 4

-In a separate terminal start Calcite in standalone mode from the build directory:

-    java -jar bin/mapd-1.0-SNAPSHOT-jar-with-dependencies.jar --data=Tests/tmp

 Finally run the tests: